Get instant quote

 Thin walls and fine features

-Parts with thin walls or delicate features are particularly prone to vibration and breakage during machining.
-To ensure structural integrity and surface quality, we recommend maintaining a minimum wall thickness of 0.8 mm for metals and 1.5 mm for plastics.
-Designing beyond these minimums improves both manufacturability and durability.
+Thin walls and delicate features are prone to vibration and breakage during machining.
+Minimum wall thickness of 0.8 mm for metals and 1.5 mm for plastics is recommended.
+Designing beyond these minimums improves manufacturability and durability.

 5-axis systems allow the cutting tool to access areas that are virtually impossible to reach with 3-axis systems